VM Essentials

 Access directories are folders within a virtual machine.

-These folders may be restricted so that only members of a group who were given access may view them.
+These folders may be restricted so that only group members who were given access may view them.

-When creating an access directory, a group must be assigned.
+- When creating an access directory, an owner must be assigned.

 Drive management